atf1206/q-kdb-sublime-syntax/README.md

 * can be used with text editors (Sublime, others), IDEs, github, etc.

 ## Details
-This version stays largely faithful to the current [sublime-q](https://github.com/komsit37/sublime-q) syntax highlighting by [kimtang](https://github.com/kimtang/sublime-q), with updates and fixes:
+This version continues the spirit of the current [sublime-q](https://github.com/komsit37/sublime-q) syntax highlighting by [kimtang](https://github.com/kimtang/sublime-q), revamped with many updates and fixes:

 * Parses numbers better, including reals;
 * Supports all nulls and infinities;